What is a Series LLC?

 Pros:

 • Low start-up cost: Only one LLC needs to be formed with the state of Delaware.
-The series within the LLC are then formed internally via the series LLC's Operating Agreement.
+Each individual series within the LLC is then formed internally via the series LLC's Operating Agreement.

 • One Franchise Tax payment: No matter how many series are in your series LLC, the single entity owes just one annual Franchise Tax payment of $300 to the state of Delaware.
 If you were to form individual LLCs instead, you would need to pay a Franchise Tax of $300 for each LLC.